-The Engineers in Business Competition aims to help address these concerning problems.
+The Engineers in Business Competition aims to help address these problems.

 Some of the most important global challenges we face in the world today are not just technical challenges but require the ability to link technologies to an understanding of the market mechanism, business skills and entrepreneurial commercial thinking.
 The Engineers in Business competition aims to give participants a flavour of how business skills and engineering know-how can create wealth and potentially solve world problems.
 Participants also learn communication and team working skills.

 Equipping young engineers with a business education can have a substantial and highly positive impact on the UK economy.
-The SMF scheme has supported over 300 of the brightest engineers who have then gone on to create over 270 new business worth over £4.5 billion and created over 18,000 jobs.
+The SMF MBA Scholarship scheme has supported over 365 of the brightest engineers who have then gone on to create over 270 new business worth over £4.5 billion and created over 18,000 jobs.